JeremiahMullane/Parser/README.md

 # Parser
 by Jeremiah Mullane

-Parser for a theoretical programming language "Jay" written in Java.
+Parser and Tokenizer for a theoretical programming language "Jay" written in Java.
 Practicum for CS321 Programming Languages at Ithaca College

 "Jay" is a toy programming language with simplified syntax for learning purposes.
 This Repo also contains a Tokenizer for "Jay".